iter8-tools/canary-tekton-example/README.md

         value: index.docker.io/<your docker namespace>/reviews
     EOF

+### Optional: Create `PersistentVolume` and `PersistentVolumeClaim`

+If using the load generation and wait for completion tasks, a `PersistentVolume` and `PersistentVolumeClaim` should be created.
+The volume is mounted by these tasks so that the load generation can be automatically stopped when the rollout is complete.

+For simplicity we used a volume of the default storage class.
+In this example, we rely on dynamic  volume provisioning:

+    kubectl --namespace $NAMESPACE --filename - <<EOF    kind: PersistentVolumeClaim
+    apiVersion: v1
+    metadata:
+      name: experiment-stop-claim
+    spec:
+      storageClassName: default
+      accessModes:
+        - ReadWriteOnce
+      resources:
+        requests:
+          storage: 2Ki
+    EOF

+For convenience, this is defined [here](https://raw.github.ibm.com/kalantar/iter8-tekton-blog/master/volume.yaml?token=AAAKR3NNN9diaelRbgv0mX52DfkMYdmXks5dpiuWwA%3D%3D).

 ## Pipeline Tasks

 ## Task: Deploy Bookinfo Application

 The `deploy-bookinfo-task` deploys the bookinfo application with the exception of the *reviews* microservice.

-Further, it defined the needed
+It is configured using properites in `iter8/pipeline.prop`.
+This properties file provides a way to parameterize the pipeline without adding pipeline parameters.
+We take this approach because the webhooks extension limits the set of settable parameters.

+The task defines the needed Istio `VirtualService` and `Gateway` resources.
+By default these use Host `*`; ie, any host is valid.
+However, it is best practice to restrict this to match an expected DNS value.
+It can be set by setting the `app-host` field in `iter8/pipeline.prop`.
+The default value is `bookinfo.$NAMESPACE`

-It can be applied as:
+The task can be created as:

     kubectl --namespace ${NAMESPACE} apply --filename https://raw.github.ibm.com/kalantar/iter8-tekton-blog/master/tasks/deploy-bookinfo.yaml?token=AAAKR09L-BD0-axwaWobd5_XX90SjzEGks5dpiLiwA%3D%3D

 ## Task: Build New Version

 We build our image and push it to DockerHub using [Kaniko](https://github.com/GoogleContainerTools/kaniko/).
 Kaniko both builds and pushes the resulting image to DockerHub.
 The full Tekton `Task` definition is [here](https://github.ibm.com/kalantar/iter8-tekton-blog/blob/master/tasks/build.yaml).
-It can be applied as:
+It can be created as:

     kubectl --namespace ${NAMESPACE} apply --filename https://raw.github.ibm.com/kalantar/iter8-tekton-blog/master/tasks/build.yaml?token=AAAKR-I2-xCLr0TtF3lkLn4H8Rkf_drbks5dnj_QwA%3D%3D

 ## Task: Create Experiment

 Iter8 configures Istio to gradually shift traffic from a current version of a Kubernetes application to a new version.
 It does this over time based on an assessment of the success of the new version.
 This assessment can be on its own or in comparison to the existing version.
 The `Experiment` that specifies this rollout is created from a template stored in `iter8/experiment.yaml`.
-The `Create Experiemnt` task modifies this template to identify the current and next versions and creates the `Experiment`.
+The `create-experiment-task` modifies this template to identify the current and next versions and creates the experiment.

 The main challenge is to identify the current version.
 We rely on labels iter8 adds to the `DestinationRule`.
 These are used to match against the `Deployment` objects to find the current version.
 If iter8 has never been used, these labels do not exist so we select randomly select one of the matching deployments.

 For the new version we use the short commit id of the repo being built.

 The full definition of the Tekton `Task` is [here](https://github.ibm.com/kalantar/iter8-tekton-blog/blob/master/tasks/create-experiment.yaml).
-It can be applied as:
+It can be created as:

    kubectl --namespace ${NAMESPACE} apply --filename https://raw.github.ibm.com/kalantar/iter8-tekton-blog/master/tasks/create-experiment.yaml?token=AAAKR3tY-Q53wGjNC6UQEwR1BCfVcv77ks5dnkJqwA%3D%3D